witold-gawlowski/octet/README.md

 ## Goals and inspirations

 The main goal of the project was to create a bullet-phyiscs demo.
 We were given the idea of builing a rope bridge.
 I liked it as it fitted the frames of of one of the projects I wanted to realize: an experience of a canyon.
-I have come a cross the idea for a canyon projecet when due to following graphics that I've found on the internet and imagined to be nice idea to make a game where you could explore it.
+I have come a cross the idea for a canyon project when due to following graphics that I've found on the internet and imagined to be nice idea to make a game where you could explore it.

 ![inspirtation](https://github.com/witold-gawlowski/octet/blob/Tools_and_Middleware_1/octet/src/projects/my_bridge/Concept/14446003_1212966025441859_1981789854985566161_n.jpg)